jpgpereira/localytics-cordova/README.md

 This version of the PhoneGap/Cordova SDK wraps v4.1.0 of the Localytics SDK

+>*Note*: This is not the official PhoneGap/Cordova SDK of the Localytics SDK, was just an update from version 3.8.x

 ## Supported Versions

 The PhoneGap/Cordova SDK was tested on PhoneGap cli-5.2.0